dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 when registering the things we create so Godot can tell which extension is making the call.

-There's also function to load those function pointers from the GDExtension API.
+There's also a function to load those function pointers from the GDExtension API.

 Let's work on the source counterpart of this header.
 Create the ``api.c`` file in the ``src`` folder, adding the following code: